dJOS1475/grblHAL_Backup/README.md

 If you wish to compile your own custom grblHAL firmware, or just update to a newer version, you can use the grblHAL Web Builder here: http://svn.io-engineering.com:8080

-And the you will need to use the “CombineBin” function in the "ESP32 Download tool" to join the 3 files into a single binary using the settings as shown:
+And then you will need to use the “CombineBin” function in the "ESP32 Download tool" to join the 3 files into a single binary using the settings as shown:

 <p align="left">
   <a>